Introduction

 Listening Impressions with External DACs

-We tested the A2+ speakers with budget external DACs priced under $100.
-These DACs included popular models like the FiiO E10K and the Schiit Modi 3.
+The A2+ speakers were used with low-cost external DACs that cost less than $100 each.
+Among these DACs were well-known such as the FiiO E10K and the Schiit Modi 3.

-Next, we tested the A2+ speakers with mid-range external DACs priced between $100 and $300.
-These included models like the AudioQuest DragonFly Red and the Topping D50s.
+After that, the A2+ speakers were put to test against mid-range external DACs that were in the price range of $100 to $300.
+The models included in the test were the AudioQuest DragonFly Red and the Topping D50s.

-• AudioQuest DragonFly Red: The DragonFly Red provided a significant upgrade in sound quality.
-The bass was deep and well-defined, the midrange was rich and detailed, and the treble was smooth and extended.
-The soundstage was wider, and the imaging was more precise.
-The overall sound was more dynamic and engaging, with improved clarity and resolution.
+AudioQuest DragonFly Red: The DragonFly Red gave a lift in sound quality that was hard to overlook.
+The bass was abundant and effectively scattered, the mids were harmonious and informative, and the highs were gentle and highly spread out.
+The panorama of sound was enlarged, and the localization of sounds was more accurate.
+The overall sound was mixed with more liveliness and engrossing quality together with the heightened clarity and resolution.

-• Topping D50s: The Topping D50s offered a similarly impressive performance, with a neutral and transparent sound signature.
-The bass was tight and controlled, the midrange was clear and natural, and the treble was smooth and extended.
-The soundstage was wide, and the imaging was accurate.
-The overall sound was refined and detailed, with excellent clarity and resolution.
+Topping D50s: The Topping D50s provided about the same performance as the company’s flagship model in terms of neutral and transparent sound signature.
+The low-end was fast and nicely controlled while the midrange was intelligible and close to nature and the high end was smooth and airy.
+The sound field was broad and the sound positioning was unobtrusive.
+The overall sound was polished and intricate with the max clarity and resolution being its other important characteristics.

-Finally, we tested the A2+ speakers with high-end external DACs priced over $300.
-These included models like the Chord Mojo and the Benchmark DAC3.
+In the end, we tested the A2+ speakers with the high-end external DACs which were priced above $300.
+Some of the models we tested were the Chord Mojo and the Benchmark DAC3.

-• Benchmark DAC3: The Benchmark DAC3 offered an exceptional listening experience, with a highly transparent and neutral sound signature.
-The bass was tight and controlled, the midrange was clear and natural, and the treble was smooth and extended.
-The soundstage was wide, and the imaging was accurate.
-The overall sound was refined and detailed, with superb clarity and resolution.
-The DAC3’s performance was particularly impressive with high-resolution audio files, revealing subtle details and nuances in the music.
+Benchmark DAC3: The Benchmark DAC3 gave the listener an extraordinary experience with a sound that was very transparent and neutral.
+The bass was firm and under control, the midrange was bright and equally transparent as the bass, and the treble was very refined and also very present.
+The soundstage was vast, and the imaging was spot-on.
+The total sound was polished and very detailed with outstanding openness and resolution.
+The performance of the DAC3 was especially noteworthy with high-resolution audio files as they were able to uncover tiny details and nuances in the music.

 Conclusion

-For users looking to maximize the performance of their Audioengine A2+ speakers, investing in a quality external DAC is a worthwhile consideration.
-Budget DACs like the FiiO E10K and Schiit Modi 3 offer noticeable improvements at an affordable price, while mid-range and high-end DACs like the AudioQuest DragonFly Red, Topping D50s, Chord Mojo, and Benchmark DAC3 provide exceptional audio performance and a more immersive listening experience.
+Users who want to get the most out of their Audioengine A2+ speakers should think about investing in a quality external DAC which is really a good idea.
+The FiiO E10K and Schiit Modi 3 are among the budget DACs that bring an improvement in sound quality noticeable even at a very low price.
+The same can be said for the DragonFly Red, Topping D50s, Chord Mojo, and Benchmark DAC3 which are the mid-range and high-end DACs providing superb audio performance and an immersive listening experience.